UKPLab/CARE/docs/source/for_developers/frontend/editor.rst

 - **frontend/src/components/Document.vue**

   The `Document.vue` component handles the display of documents based on their type.
 If the document is of type HTML, it loads the `Editor` component.
-  Otherwise, it loads the `Annotater` component.
+  Otherwise, it loads the `Annotator` component.

 - **frontend/src/components/dashboard/Documents.vue**